canonical/subiquity/DESIGN.md

 the background (there's no real reason to tie up a thread waiting for a subprocess to exit, for example).

-Only touch the UI from the main thread.
+A cast-iron rule: Only touch the UI from the main thread.

 ### Terminal things